Amplicon Metagenomics

 Further instructions for installing custom BLAST and using preformatted BLAST databases are in chapter 15 of the User manual, and this post on the Geneious Knowledge Base.

-Note: If you are not working with 16S sequences and do not have a suitable stand-alone BLAST database, it is possible to blast to NCBI’s nt database (with some Entrez filters to exclude environmental, uncultured and unclassified sequences) for this step.
+Note: If you are not working with 16S sequences and do not have a suitable stand-alone BLAST database, it is possible to BLAST to NCBI’s nt database (with some Entrez filters to exclude environmental, uncultured and unclassified sequences) for this step.
 Be aware that this will take a lot longer to run than using a local BLAST database targeted to your amplicon sequence.

-2. Batch BLAST OTU consensus sequences
+Batch BLAST OTU Consensus Sequences

-Select both the Consensus Sequences and Unused Reads lists then click the Blast button.
+Select both the Consensus Sequences and Unused Reads lists then click the BLAST button.

 Under the Database dropdown menu, you should now see the 16S Microbial database you created – select this as the database.
 Set the rest of the settings as in the screenshot below.
 We will only return the top hit (Maximum Hits=1) and retrieve the matching region with annotations, as this will retrieve the taxonomic information from the database as well.